Honors Program

 Grades and Performance

-Students must also, for adequate progress:
+Members must also, for adequate progress:

-• Earn B or higher in all Honors coursework (any grades lower than a B may count toward other degree requirements, but cannot count as Honors credit).
+• Earn a B or higher in all Honors coursework (any grades lower than a B may count toward other degree requirements, but cannot count as Honors credit).
 Honors courses cannot be audited, or taken for P/F grades.

 • Maintain 3.0 or higher institutional overall GPA.